RePRGM/Nimperiments/EvilLsassTwin/README.md

 Partial implementation of Process Ghosting technique is included to make use of the Delete On Close functionality.

+## PPL-Branch Updates
+This branch enables PPL-bypassing through the use of the vulnerable Process Explorer driver.

+## Overview
 How this works:
 1. MiniDumpWriteDump function is used to dump forked LSASS process's memory into a file on-disk.
+OR using handle to LSASS returned from Process Explorer Driver, MiniDumpWriteDump function is used to directly dump LSASS process's memory to a file on-disk.
 2. File is marked with Delete on Close and does not allow other threads to access it simultaneously.
 3. File is mapped into memory
 4. File is deleted after open handle to it is closed